Pennsieve/pennsieve-agent/README.md

 make compile-python
 ```

-## Testing
-We are using the [testify](https://github.com/stretchr/testify) package for unit testing Golang code.

-The goal is to keep testing simple and effective.
-There is no need to make testing itself complex.

 ## Pennsieve Configuration File
 The CLI depends on a configuration file in the ~/.pennsieve folder.
 You can initialize this file
 with the ```pennsieve-agent config wizard``` command.